sakurity/securelogin/README.md

 Currently it's ~600 LOC in JS and 200 LOC in HTML.
 Most programmers can audit in an hour.
 There are instructions to build it for all platforms, and we're doing our best to implement reproducable builds in as soon as possible.

+### 7. How do I change master password?

+Many people bashing deterministc approach say that it's a hassle to manually change password on every website, while in password+vault approach you just change encryption password and keep actual content of the vault the same.
+This is naive and not paranoid enough to think that sometime in the future your actual vault will leak, as it's stored on Dropbox-like service.

+Nevertheless, the change functionality is there: it's called Change SecureLogin which opens SL with scope=`mode=change`.
+In this mode SL client offers to change from current profile to another profile added to the app.
+After confirming the website must update pubkey to new one, and no one can log in with old SL profile in that account.

+You would have to do it with every service, and it will be automated to some extent.

 ## Compatibility & known issues

 The core functionality of SecureLogin is based on opening the native app, getting signed `sltoken` and returning user focus back to the same page.
 It's not easy at all.